ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/external-ui.md

 	init( replacementElement ) {
 		const editor = this.editor;
 		const view = this.view;

-		// Render the editable component in the DOM first. view.editable.render();
+		const editingView = editor.editing.view;

 		// Create an editing root in the editing layer.
 It will correspond with the
-		// document root created in the constructor(). const editingRoot = editor.editing.view.document.getRoot();
+		// document root created in the constructor(). const editingRoot = editingView.document.getRoot();

+		// The editable UI and editing root should share the same name. view.editable.name = editingRoot.rootName;

-		// Bind the basic attributes of the editable in the DOM with the editing layer. view.editable.bind( 'isReadOnly' ).to( editingRoot );
+		// Render the editable component in the DOM first. view.editable.render();

-		view.editable.bind( 'isFocused' ).to( editor.editing.view.document );
-		view.editable.name = editingRoot.rootName;
+		const editableElement = view.editable.element;

-		// Register editable element so it is available via getEditableElement() method. this._editableElements.set( view.editable.name, view.editable.element );
+		// Register editable element so it is available via getEditableElement() method. this._editableElements.set( view.editable.name, editableElement );

+		// Let the editable UI element respond to the changes in the global editor focus tracker
+		// and let the focus tracker know about the editable element. this.focusTracker.add( editableElement );
+		view.editable.bind( 'isFocused' ).to( this.focusTracker );

+		// Bind the editable UI element to the editing view, making it an end– and entry–point
+		// of the editor's engine.
+This is where the engine meets the UI. editingView.attachDomRoot( editableElement );

 		// Setup the existing, external Bootstrap UI so it works with the rest of the editor. this._setupBootstrapToolbarButtons();
 		this._setupBootstrapHeadingDropdown();

 		// Replace the editor#element with editor.editable#element.
-		this._elementReplacer.replace( replacementElement, view.editable.element );
+		this._elementReplacer.replace( replacementElement, editableElement );

 		// Tell the world that the UI of the editor is ready to use. this.fire( 'ready' );